-- The best way to protect against mumps is to be vaccinated with two doses of the measlesmumps-rubella (MMR) vaccine. - In New Zealand MMR vaccination is routinely given at age 15 months and again at four years.
-However, during an outbreak children are eligible for their first MMR vaccine at 12 months and can get a second MMR four weeks later. - Contact your doctor if you are unsure if you have been vaccinated, or if you need to catch-up with a second dose.
-The MMR vaccine is free for those who have not received two doses of the MMR vaccine.
+The best way to protect against mumps is to be vaccinated with two doses of the measlesmumps-rubella (MMR) vaccine.

+- In New Zealand MMR vaccination is routinely given at age 15 months and again at four years.
+However, during an outbreak children who are contacts of a mumps case are eligible for their first MMR vaccine at 12 months and can get a second MMR four weeks later. - Contact your doctor if you are unsure if you have been vaccinated, or if you need to catch-up with a second dose.
+MMR vaccination is free for those who have not received two doses of the MMR vaccine.